7 Days of Funk (album): Recording and production

-[...]
-[Snoop] came to the pad with no entourage or anything.
-We went through some tracks and he stumbled on one, and we recorded the vocals right there.
-It's called "Hit Da Pavement".
-After it stopped, he was like, "Man, this is too good, I wanna do an EP."
-We went on from that and started gelling organically, no business people involved, no labels, no management.
-From that point, we got down and here we are with an EP.
-We have more, but we're going to save the extra tracks; seven songs goes with the theme of 7 Days of Funk.

-— — Dâm-Funk, speaking in December 2013, with Life+Times about how the project came to be.

-7 Days of Funk was recorded in Los Angeles in 2013 by Shon Lawon at The Compound, except "Hit Da Pavement" which was recorded by Dām-Funk at Funkmosphere Lab.
-The album, mixed by Cole M.G.N. and Shon Lawon, with additional engineering by Frank Vasquez, was mastered at Bernie Grundman Mastering in Hollywood by Brian "Big Bass" Gardner.
-The album features guest appearances from Snoop's Tha Dogg Pound cohorts Daz Dillinger and Kurupt, as well as drummer-vocalist Steve Arrington.
-According to Dām-Funk, other artists including rapper Tyler, The Creator wanted to be involved on the project, but time ran out.
-All songs are produced by Dām-Funk and feature background vocals from Shan Lawon and Val Young.
+7 Days of Funk was recorded in Los Angeles in 2013 by Shon Lawon at The Compound, except "Hit Da Pavement" which was recorded by Dam-Funk at Funkmosphere Lab.
+A G-funk album, it was mixed by Cole M.G.N. and Shon Lawon, with additional engineering by Frank Vasquez, was mastered at Bernie Grundman Mastering in Hollywood by Brian "Big Bass" Gardner.
+The album features guest appearances from Snoop Dogg's Tha Dogg Pound cohorts Daz Dillinger and Kurupt, as well as drummer-vocalist Steve Arrington.
+According to Dam-Funk, other artists including rapper Tyler, The Creator wanted to be involved on the project, but time ran out.
+All songs are produced by Dam-Funk and feature background vocals from Shan Lawon and Val Young.

-The album opener, "Hit Da Pavement", which features additional vocals from Bootsy Collins, was the first track 7 Days of Funk recorded.
-In an interview for Pitchfork, Dām-Funk expressed that "the energy was so explosive" with "Hit Da Pavement" and that he was impressed by Snoopzilla's work ethic. "[Snoop] came to the pad at 10 p.m. and we were done at midnight.
-He killed it.
-His work ethic is stupid, man.
-I've never seen anything like it.
-I was [in] New York, in A1 [Record Shop] just listening to some records, and Snoop calls, like, 'Hey man, you need to check this out, check your email.'
-Four hours later I'm at the club, and he's like, 'Hey man, check these out, two more done.'
-He was just smashing them.
-When you're inspired by something, that's how you do it."